-- 1. Any nonresidential use: - 2.
-Holding an event that exceeds the maximum occupancy or otherwise requires a permit or license under Town Code or state law, including but not limited to, special events, on-street parking, and social gatherings consisting of more than five unrelated adults; - 3.
-Operating a retail business, restaurant, event center, banquet hall, or similar use; - 4.
-Housing sex offenders; - 5.
-Operating or maintaining a sober living home; - 6.
-Selling liquor, illegal drugs, or pornography; - 7.
-Operating a nude or topless dancing establishment; - 8.
-Adult-oriented business: - 9.
-Any uses prohibited under A.R.S. § 9-500.39; or - 10.
-Any use that disturbs neighboring properties' peace and enjoyment including, but not limited to, excessive noise, impeding traffic, obstruction of public streets by crowds or vehicles, use or possession of illegal drugs, drinking in public areas, the service of alcohol to minors or consumption of alcohol by minors, fighting, disturbing the peace, and/or littering.
+- 1. Housing sex offenders; - 2.
+Operating or maintaining a sober living home; - 3.
+Selling controlled substances, liquor, or pornography; - 4.
+Obscenity, Nude or topless dancing, and other adultoriented businesses, performances, parties, or activities in which value is given in exchange for an adult-oriented service: - 5.
+Any uses prohibited under A.R.S. § 9-500.39, or federal, state, or local law; or

+6. Any use that disturbs neighboring properties' peace and enjoyment including, but not limited to, excessive noise, impeding traffic, obstruction of public streets by crowds or vehicles, use or possession of illegal drugs, drinking in public areas, the service of alcohol to minors or consumption of alcohol by minors, fighting, disturbing the peace, and/or littering.

+UNLESS THE TOWN EXPRESSLY PERMITS SUCH A USE IN WRITING, USE OF THIS PROPERTY FOR ANY OF THE FOLLOWING PURPOSES IS PROHIBITED; VIOLATORS MAY BE SUBJECT TO SUBSTANTIAL PENALTIES:

+Use for any nonresidential use, including:

+- 1. For a special event that would otherwise require a permit or license pursuant to town ordinance or a state law or rule: or - 2.
+Operating a retail business, restaurant, event center, banquet space, or similar use.

-The maximum occupancy of this residence is adults.
-Your local contact person's name is reached by phone twenty-four hours a day, seven days a week, at
+Your local cor ntact person's name is and can be reached by phone 24 hours a day, seven d lays a week, at